Barik card: Usage

 If the ticket is not validated at the enter or exit, the amount charged will be the difference up to the highest price charged by the operador.

 A transfer, discounted by an operator or the same operator between different lines, may be made in which a reduction will be applied to the amount for the second trip.
 There will be a restriction on the time interval to make transfers: 45 minutes in Urban trip made or 90 minutes Intercity trip made.
-The transfer between the 1, 2 and 3 lines of Metro Bilbao in Casco Viejo Station and that between lines C-1, C-2 and C-3 lines in Basurto, Ametzola and Abando stations, and that between any two different Bizkaibus lines, within a time interval less than 15, 20 and 30 minutes (respectively) is considered a single trip.
+The transfer between the 1, 2 and 3 lines of the Bilbao Metro in Zazpikaleak/Casco Viejo station and that between lines C-1, C-2 and C-3 lines in Basurto, Ametzola and Abando stations, and that between any two different Bizkaibus lines, within a time interval less than 15, 20 and 30 minutes (respectively) is considered a single trip.

 Reporting

 Touch-screen ticket machines and Barik NFC App report and print the last 30 journeys, tickets, and balance.

 The balance can be requested at sales point agents.